AI Governance

 Lifecycle: Track agents from deployment through decommissioning

 JML integration flags agent credentials when a steward departs.
 Dormant agents are queued for review.
-Credentials beyond their purpose are identified and retired continuously.
+Access that outlives its purpose is continuously identified and retired.

-The access graph maps every agent to the systems and data reachable through its credentials.
+The access graph shows what applications and data agents can access, including activity history, so you can identify unused and unintended permissions.
 Over-privilege signals reveal standing access beyond any observed task scope.

 Governance: Bring agents into your existing review and policy cadence

-Agent credentials participate in the same access review workflow as human accounts.
+Evaluate agents as identities with purpose, ownership, and behavior — just as you do for humans.
 Reviewers get full context.
 Certification campaigns generate audit evidence for compliance reporting.

 Incident response: Respond faster when an agent is involved

-Activity analysis and risk signals across the agent fleet give IR teams immediate context about what the agent accessed, did, holds, and who owns it.
+Activity analysis and risk signals across the agent fleet give IR teams immediate context on who owns the agent, what it could have accessed, what it actually did, and the business impact.

 Identity is the foundation of AI governance.
-Oleria gives you the visibility, evidence, and control to stay ahead of every agent your enterprise builds, buys, or inherits.
+Oleria provides a unified identity intelligence layer that gives you the visibility, control, and continuous governance needed to stay ahead of every AI agent in your environment.